 Historical Significance

-Winemaking in Rioja dates back to Roman times, but the region’s modern prominence began in the 19th century when Bordeaux winemakers, fleeing phylloxera, brought advanced techniques to Rioja.
+Winemaking in Rioja goes back to Roman times, but the region’s modern chapter opened in the 19th century when Bordeaux winemakers, forced out of France by the phylloxera crisis, brought their techniques and expertise across the Pyrenees.

 Douro (Portugal)